Kyle Isbel Player Props: Royals vs. Twins

-After batting .176 with three doubles, a triple and four RBI in his past 10 games, Kyle Isbel and the Kansas City Royals take on the Minnesota Twins (who will hand the ball to Tyler Mahle) at 7:40 PM ET on Thursday.
+On Friday, Kyle Isbel (.176 batting average in his past 10 games, with three doubles, a triple, a walk and three RBI) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+He had a one-hit showing in his most recent game (1-for-3) against the Twins.

 Kyle Isbel Game Info & Props vs. the Twins